kissgyorgy/my-stars/README.md

 - [microsoft/debugpy](https://github.com/microsoft/debugpy) - An implementation of the Debug Adapter Protocol for Python
 - [cjrh/aiorun](https://github.com/cjrh/aiorun) - A "run" function for asyncio-based apps that does all the boilerplate.
 - [attify/firmware-analysis-toolkit](https://github.com/attify/firmware-analysis-toolkit) - Toolkit to emulate firmware and analyse it for security vulnerabilities
-- [sumerc/yappi](https://github.com/sumerc/yappi) - Yet Another Python Profiler, but this time thread&coroutine&greenlet aware.
+- [sumerc/yappi](https://github.com/sumerc/yappi) - Yet Another Python Profiler, but this time multithreading, asyncio and gevent aware.
 - [colesbury/nogil](https://github.com/colesbury/nogil) - Multithreaded Python without the GIL
 - [Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) - Proxy over your Docker socket to restrict which requests it accepts
 - [aio-libs/aiodocker](https://github.com/aio-libs/aiodocker) - Python Docker API client based on asyncio and aiohttp